Mohamed-khaled0/Mohamed-khaled0/README.md

 <picture> <img align="right" </picture>
 <br>

-- :school: I am a `Student` at Faculty of Computer Science at Thebes Academy
+- :school: I am a `Student` at Faculty of Computer Science
-- :thinking: I’m currently open for: `An Internship` or a new `job opportunity`
+- :thinking: I’m currently open for: `An Internship`
-- 🌱 I’m currently learning `Flutter`
+- 🌱 I’m currently learning `Flutter`  and `Native IOS`
-- :technologist: I love using Software as a solution for every `Problem`
+- :technologist: I love using software as a solution for every `Problem`
 - :nerd_face: Always `learning new things`

 <br>